siwany/picoCTF/General Skills/Python Wrangling/README.md

 ## Solution
 1. The usage_msg line in ende.py provides usage instructions for the script.
 It specifies that you can use -e for encoding and -d for decoding.
 (The flag flie having the `en` extension suggests that it's encoded and needs to be decoded)
 2. Decode the flag file: `python3 ende.py -d flag.txt.en`
-3. Provide the password you've just found in "pw.txt."
+3. Provide the password you've just found in `pw.txt`.
 ## flag
 picoCTF{4p0110_1n_7h3_h0us3_67c6cc96}